gyeben/IntersectionSolver/README.md

 #### printVehicleChar

-Prints a vehicle's character, the first letter of the source direction to the standard output.
+Prints a vehicle's character, the first letter of its source direction to the standard output.

 ### Intersection